zoom-care/candidate-project-qa-automation/README.md

 - Verify the Team details of the provider is present.
 - Verify the Provider pic placeholder is present.
 - If appointment is present, verify appointment time button is present.
-- Click on the appointment button, we should be navigated to Log In page.
+- Click on the appointment button, we should be navigated to Login page.

 ### TC 6 : Verify ChatVideo Row (Automated)